maccody/KanaChordPlus/hardware/README.md

 ![key_switch_hole_cleanup](./images/key_switch_hole_cleanup.jpg)

 ### Mounting Key Switches and Keypad PCBs to the Enclosures
-**NOTE: It has been determined that the positions of the mounting holes on the keypad PCBs can be a bit variant.
-If it is found that the kepads will not fit on the mounting posts, it is recommended that the posts be removed.
-This results in making it a bit more difficult to initially align the keypad PCBs with the keyplate holes and key switches.**

-**UPDATE: The spacing of the mounting posts on the keyboard cases have been updated to better fit the mounting holes on the keypad PCBs.
-Follow the recommendation above if fitting problems still occur.**

 First, slide on the keyboard bracket on to the right keyboard enclosure.
 Make sure that the bracket is inserted such that the side with the tabs flush to the bracket face is inserted first.
 Next, place the three-row keypad PCB into right keyboard enclosure.
 The female keyboard interconnect connector, the column and row cables, and the power harness should slide through the opening in the keyboard bracket.
 Use the mounting pins, if present, to align the key sockets with the holes of the integral key plate.